cammoblammo/BandLibrary/docs/add-part.md

 If anything fails after the operation has begun, both the piece PDF and the piece YAML are restored to their original state from backups.
-The source PDF is only removed after a fully successful import.
+The source PDF is left in place after a successful import.

+---

+## GUI

+In the BandBook GUI, Booklet Builder tab:

+1. Select a piece in the library browser
+2. Click `Add Part…`
+3. Enter the part label in the dialog
+4. Click `Choose PDF…` and select the source PDF

+The part label is processed through the alias system — you can type the label as it appears on the score and the correct canonical id will be used.
+The library browser refreshes automatically after a successful add.

 ---